Select search type

 What is Higher Education in the UK?

-Higher Education in the UK applies to any form of education that results in a level 4+ qualification and is typically the next step after sixth form studies and A levels.
-Higher Education qualifications can be gained in both universities and Further Education (FE) colleges.
+Higher education in the UK refers to study leading to level 4 or above qualifications and is typically the next step after sixth form and A levels.
+These qualifications can be taken at universities or further education (FE) colleges.

 Classical statue bust adorned with pearl necklace and surrounded by colorful graffiti art.Credit: master1305